timetravel-1010/indexer/indexer/README.md

 # Indexer

-CLI tool to index emails in txt format (see example below) in the search engine [ZincSearch](https://zincsearch-docs.zinc.dev).
+CLI tool to index emails in text format (see example below) in the search engine [ZincSearch](https://zincsearch-docs.zinc.dev).

 ## Email Format